MicrosoftDocs/well-architected/well-architected/cost/provision-datastores.md

 As an example of use, historical data is typically stored in data stores such as blob storage or Azure Data Lake Storage Gen2.
 Azure Synapse, Databricks, or HDInsight access these stores as external tables.

-When using Azure Synapse, you only pay for the capabilities that you opt in to use.
+When you use Azure Synapse, you only pay for the capabilities that you opt in to use.
 During public preview, there's no cost for provisioning an Azure Synapse workspace.
 Enabling a managed virtual network and Customer Managed Keys might incur a workspace fee after public preview.
 Pricing of workspaces with other capabilities will be announced at a future date.

 ### Column family database cost